meltyourface/blank/posts/Monsters/Esoteric-Compendium-Defeating-Malevolent-Entities/index.md

 ## Compendium of Rituals for Defeating and Expelling the Malevolent

-Introduction: This compendium serves as a comprehensive guide for practitioners of the esoteric and occult arts to protect themselves and others from malevolent Monsters and supernatural entities.
+**Introduction**: This compendium serves as a comprehensive guide for practitioners of the esoteric and occult arts to protect themselves and others from malevolent Monsters and supernatural entities.
 The information enclosed has been meticulously researched and compiled from various sources, traditions, and disciplines to aid in safeguarding against the forces of darkness.

 1. Rituals for Warding Off Malevolent Monsters